What To Do

 A broody breaker pen is basically a wire bottomed cage.
 It can be a rabbit hutch, a dog crate, or something of your own construction.
 It will need to be raised off the floor, to allow air to circulate underneath.
 Your broody hen will live in the broody box with food and water, but no bedding.
 The design of the brooder box is two-fold; is allows air to circulate and cool down the hen’s breast, and also makes her generally uncomfortable.

-This wire cage will make a perfect broody breaker pen
+This type of wire cage will make a perfect broody breaker pen

 Broody hens prefer small, dark, private areas where they can snuggle up in the nest and incubate eggs.
 Be sure to keep the broody breaker pen somewhere with lots of natural daylight.
-By placing her in a location without these amenities, it sends a signal to the hen’s brain that it’s not time to hatch eggs.
+By placing her in a location without these dark areas, it sends a signal to the hen’s brain that it’s not time to hatch eggs.

 It is essential to keep her in the broody breaker pen until she is fully back to her normal self.
 You can always test this by letting her out of the pen and watching her.
 If she gets all puffed up and hightails it for the closest nest she can find, right back in the pen she goes!
 Otherwise, you are starting back at square one.

 (Editor’s note: This recently updated post was originally published 8/19/21.)